Izzy Izzard Dystopian Thrillers

 Loads of Trouble

-‘So, what do I do?’
-It was ten pm, and I was kitty wet, lost scraggy dog miserable, and wanted to know why my brother had a sad, old beat-up copper guarding his door.
+It was ten pm, and I was kitty wet, lost scraggy dog miserable, and wanted to know why my brother had an old, sad, beat-up copper guarding his door.

 I agreed with Elliot.
 The coppers in Ostere town had lost their manners and liked to shoot.
 I blamed the army.
 They stalked our town with rifles, shooting creatures not deserving of a bullet.
 Coppers used to investigate and protect, but with soldiers shooting stuff, they were powerless to protect and serve, so armed up and joined the fray.

 ‘But there’s no harm in asking a question.’

 Izzy, don’t be hot-headed, don’t be throwing a tantrum, and play nice.
 We’re not safe here.